Choosing Your Sound

 For Home Theater Enthusiasts: If you’re setting up a dedicated home theater and want top-notch sound, DTS might be the way to go, especially if you already have DTS-compatible equipment.

 As always, the choice depends on your needs, preferences, and existing setup.
-If you’re unsure, trying out Windows Sonic is a good starting point since it’s free! (check How to Turn On Spatial Sound in Windows guide).
+If you’re unsure, trying out Windows Sonic (see How to Turn On Spatial Sound in Windows guide) is a good starting point since it’s free!

 Reviews & Comments